Housing market chills, layoffs, US cos. dial up virus fight

 ___________________

-PAYCHECKS STOP: Companies are entering survival mode, which means tens of thousands of people are losing weekly paychecks.
+PAYCHECKS STOP: Companies are in survival mode, which means tens of thousands of people are losing weekly paychecks.
 Governments are pushing billions of dollars into programs to stop the bloodletting, but job cuts keep coming.

 — Tesla furloughed most factory workers and announced pay cuts.
 Furloughed employees won’t be paid, but health benefits will continue.
 The company anticipates a return to work on May 4, according to an email from Valerie Workman, head of HR for North America.

 — Starbucks will provide direct grants to employees worldwide.
-The Seattle roaster will commit $10 million to the Global Partner Emergency Relief Program, which will provide grants for things like housing, utilities, and family funeral costs.
+The Seattle roaster will provide $10 million in grants for things like housing, utilities, and family funeral costs during the pandemic.

-— Hong Kong announced a third round of relief measures worth 137.5 billion Hong Kong dollars ($18 billion) on Wednesday, aimed largely at preventing further layoffs in the city as unemployment hits a nine-year high.

 BROKEN HOMES: There were already early signs of weakness in the housing market before the pandemic.
 New data shows a significant deterioration.

-— Mortgage applications nationwide dropped 17.9% in one week, according to a Mortgage Bankers Association survey.
+— Mortgage applications nationwide dropped 17.9% in one week, according to a Mortgage Bankers Association survey Wednesday.
 Purchase applications, which hint at future activity, slid 12% in a week, and a whopping 33% from the same week last year.
 It’s far worse in regions where COVID-19 is raging.
-Compared with last year, purchase applications tumbled 38% in Washington state and 31.3% in New York, which just recorded its biggest one-day jump in deaths.
+Compared with last year, purchase applications tumbled 38% in Washington state and 31.3% in New York.
 California reported a 15.9% drop in applications.

 — The number of people paying rent in March slipped 12%, according to the National Multifamily Housing Council.
 In it’s first review of the effects of the COVID-19 outbreak, the group found 69% of households had paid their rent by April 5, compared with 81% in the previous month.